 Under the Charter of Human Rights and Responsibilities Act 2006 (Vic) (‘Human Rights Charter’), arguments can be raised about a renter’s or resident’s human rights.

 Relevant human rights

-The Charter Act sets out the human rights that the Victorian Parliament specifically seeks to protect and promote.
-Human rights in the Charter Act relevant to tenants and residents include:
+The Human Rights Charter sets out the human rights that the Victorian Parliament specifically seeks to protect and to promote.

-- the right to recognition and equality before the law (s 8);
+- the right to recognition and equality before the law (s 8 Human Rights Charter);

 - the right of a person to not have their privacy, family, home or correspondence unlawfully or arbitrarily interfered with (s 13);